veeso-dev/blog.veeso.dev/src/blog/post-7/index-en.md

 date: '2023-10-04 17:00:00'
 slug: 'ive-replaced-google-analytics-with-umami'
 title: "I've replaced Google Analytics with Umami"
-subtitle: "And why you should do the same"
+subtitle: 'And why you should do the same'
 author: 'veeso'
 featuredImage: ./featured.jpeg
 lang: en